cpacker/enrollment-bot/README.md

 ## Usage and Installation

 ### How to install
-1. Download or clone the project
+1. Download or clone the python2 branch of the project (`git clone -b python2 https://github.com/cpacker/enrollment-bot.git`)
 2. Install the project dependencies (see below)

 ##### If you have root access to your machine: